robertfeo/hse-distsys-ws23/docs/deployment/DEPLOYMENT_GUIDE.md

 # Deployment Guide

-This guide provides comprehensive instructions for deploying the Todo List application in various environments.
+This guide provides comprehensive instructions for deploying the Todo List application using Docker.

 ## Table of Contents